Rafaela-Wolf/costs/README.md

     npm start
     ```

-2. Acesse a aplicação no navegador em `http://localhost:3000`.
+2. Acesse a aplicação no navegador em `SeuLocalHost`.